szn-app/donation-web-platform/README.md

 # donation-web-platform
-Online donation platform for physical items (in-kind).
+Online donation platform for physical items.

+# About
+Copyright © 2024 SZN